Skip to main

 UK Graduate School Scholarships and Fellowships

-Please be advised that while the GRE is not required for admission to the MA in Arts Administration, the GRE is required in order to be eligible for UK Graduate School Scholarships and Fellowships.
+Please be advised that while the GRE is not required for admission to the MA or PhD in Arts Administration, the GRE is required in order to be eligible for UK Graduate School Scholarships and Fellowships.

 Department of Arts Administration Scholarship

-A limited number of one year and two year scholarship funding is available for Arts Administration MA and PhD students.
+2. Students in the MA in Arts Administration.
 Awarded students must have and maintain a 3.5 cumulative GPA.
 Priority is given to incoming students.
-The maximum annual award is $3,000; the average award is $1,500.
+The maximum annual award is $3,000.

-• Fall: July 15
+Fall - July 15

-• Spring: December 1
+Spring - December 1

-• Summer: April 1
+Summer: April 1

-Braun Endowed Fund
+Michael Braun Endowed Fund Application

 Teaching Assistantship